 that is identified as an inter-BSS PPDU (see 26.2.2 (Intra-BSS and inter-BSS PPDU classification)).

-b) A PSRT PPDU is queued for transmission, and the intended transmit power of the PSRT PPDU in dBm log10minus log10(PPDU_BW / 20 MHz) dB is below the value of PSR – RPL, where
+b) (#2243, #2244, #2390, #2391) A PSRT PPDU is queued for transmission, and the intended transmit power of the PSRT PPDU in dBm meets the following condition:

+TxPowerPSRT-10×log10NPSRT,nonpun≤PSRmin-RPLPSRR,20MHz

+where

+TxPowerPSRT is the intended transmit power of the PSRT PPDU in dBm

+NPSRT,nonpunc is the number of nonpunctured 20MHz subchannels of the PSRT PPDU

+RPLPSRR,20MHz is the received signal power at the receive antenna connector in the nonpunctured 20 MHz subcannel in dBm, or it is the average of the received signal power at the received antenna connector in the nonpunctured 20MHz subchannels within the overlapping bandwidth of the PSRR PPDU and the PSRT PPDU normalized to a 20 MHz subchannel.
+The identification of the overlapping bandwidth is implementation dependent.

-PPDU_BW is determined from Table 26-10 (PPDU_BW determination) using the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of the PSRT PPDU, whichever is present, and PSR is the value obtained from Table 27-23 (Spatial Reuse field encoding for an HE TB PPDU(11ax)) based on at least one of the following:
+PSRmin is equal to the PSR value or the minimum of multiple PSR values.
+Each PSR value is specified per 20MHz (NOTE).
+They are obtained from the “Meaning” column of Table 27-23 (Spatial Reuse field encoding for an HE TB PPDU(11ax)) based on at least one of the following:

-The value of the UL Spatial Reuse field in the Common Info field of the Trigger frame of the PSRR PPDU.
+The value of the UL Spatial Reuse subfield in the Common Info field of the Trigger frame of the PSRR PPDU

+The value of the RXVECTOR parameter Spatial Reuse of the HE TB PPDU that follows the PSRR PPDU

-The value of the RXVECTOR parameter Spatial Reuse of the HE TB PPDU that follows the PSRR PPDU.
+NOTE – The PSR value is determined for each 20MHz subchannel for a 20MHz, 40MHz, or 80MHz PPDU.
+The PSR value is normalized to 20MHz subchannel for a 80+80MHz or 160MHz PPDU from the PSR value obtained from either the value of the UL Spatial Reuse subfield in the Common Info field of the Trigger frame of the PSRR PPDU or the value of the TXVECTOR parameter Spatial Reuse of the HE TB PPDU that follows the PSRR PPDU.

-RPL is the combined transmit power at the receive antenna connector, over the PSRR PPDU bandwidth, during the non-HE portion of the HE PPDU preamble of the triggering PPDU, averaged over all antennas used to receive the PPDU.